ZoeLeBlanc/is578-intro-dh/_materials/intro_ai_command_line/02-command-line.md

 So far I have been using ChatGPT to generate prompts for us, but now it is your turn to try and generate a prompt.

-Download gpt4all https://gpt4all.io/index.html and use it to complete the following assingment:
+Download gpt4all https://gpt4all.io/index.html and use it to complete the following assignment:

 1. First, using the command line commands and your terminal create a series of nested directories and files.